dto-btn/infrastructure/README.md

 # infrastructure
 General infrastructure of DTO team.

-This is split by environements, and we currently only have environements in Azure, so we use their zoning to group project/modules togheter.
+This is split by environments, and we currently only have environments in Azure, so we use their zoning to group project/modules together.

-The 3 main environements at SSC inside Azure:
+The 3 main environments at SSC inside Azure:

 * Sandbox (`ScSc`),
 * Dev (`ScDc`),